 The preschool classrooms are open from 7:30 a.m. to 6 p.m.
 Monday through Friday.

 When is the program closed?

-In general, closures for the CDP follow the WSU holiday schedule, which includes a one-week winter break, a one-week at spring break, and break for the first two to three weeks in August.
+In general, closures for the CDP include a one-week winter break, a one-week at spring break, and break for the first two to three weeks in August.

 How can I enroll my child?

-Admission to the preschool and kindergarten programs is available on a first-come-first served basis.
+Admission to the preschool program is available on a first-come-first served basis.
 Interested parents must complete a required waiting list application form (PDF) and pay a nonrefundable fee of $35 to be eligible for selection.

 Who are the program staff?

-Seven early childhood specialists make up the program staff, including the two certified kindergarten teachers, four preschool teachers and a program coordinator.
+Seven early childhood specialists make up the program staff including preschool teachers and a program coordinator.
 Staff are selected on the basis of educational preparation and training, teaching experience and capacity to establish positive relationships with children, their families and adult students from WSU Vancouver.

 The permanent staff are supported by university students, many of whom may work part-time or are acquiring experience in early childhood settings in preparation for careers in education, human services or a related field.
 Faculty in the Department of Human Development also provide input and support.